-You may wonder why you might need to take a screenshot on your Galaxy smartphone, but there are several reasons you may want to do this.
-For instance, with a screenshot, you can share website information with others, save and show booking or ordering information, how you’re doing in a favorite game or something that amused you on social media.
-Another handy reason for taking a screenshot is if you need to show what happens in some cases to technical support.
+Why you might need to take a screenshot on your Galaxy S smartphone?
+There are several reasons you may want to do this.
+For instance, with a screenshot, you can share website information with others, save and show booking or ordering information, how you’re doing in a favorite game, or something that amused you on social media.
+Another handy reason for screenshot is if you need to show what happens in some cases to technical support.

-Please note some methods may be slightly different depending on the Galaxy S phone being used but the majority of the instructions will still apply.
+Please note some methods to capture a screenshot may be slightly different depending on the Galaxy S model being used but the majority of the instructions will still apply.

-In either case, the trick here is to make sure you press the said buttons at the same time to avoid triggering either functionality instead of taking a screenshot.
+In either case, the trick here is to make sure you press the said buttons at the same time to avoid triggering either functionality.
 If taking the screenshot is successful, the camera shutter sound will activate (as long as you haven’t turned the notification sound off), accompanied by an on-screen animation.
-The next step is to head to the Gallery or Photos app, Google Photos if you use it, or Samsung’s proprietary My Files file browser to see the screenshot.
+The next step is to head to the Gallery, Photos app or Google Photos if you use it, or Samsung’s proprietary My Files file browser to see the screenshot.
 If using Android File Transfer or to locate the screenshots from a command line, you’ll come across them under pictures/screenshots.